micah686/FrostStream/README.md

 ## DataBridge:
 Manages any storage and DB access.
 Caching and so forth happens here

+## MessageBus
+Main broker for messages.
+Also handles queueing jobs

 ## Models:
 Contains the DTOs of the project. no actual logic here